 warfarin, aspirin, ibuprofen, naprosyn, or other medicines that affect blood clotting.

-You may need to stop these medications before the procedure.
+You may need to stop these medicines before the procedure.

-you do not become pregnant in your first year after surgery.
+you don't become pregnant in your first year after surgery.
 Rapid weight loss can

 harm the fetus.